AdobeDocs/experience-manager-cloud-service.en/help/implementing/cloud-manager/managing-code/private-repositories.md

     ![GitHub code quality checks](/help/implementing/cloud-manager/assets/repos/github-code-quality.png)

-When the pull request is closed or merged, the full stack code quality pipeline created is automatically deleted.
+When the pull request is merged or closed, the full stack code quality pipeline created is automatically deleted.

 >[!TIP]
 >
->See the document [GitHub Check Annotations](github-annotations.md) for details on the information provided by way of GitHub when pull request checks are run.
+>See [GitHub Check Annotations](github-annotations.md) for details on the information provided by way of GitHub when pull request checks are run.

 >[!TIP]
 >